 Kaiba: Well, they're Egyptian, right?
 Why are they white?

 Yami: Why would you choose to focus on that?

 Kaiba: For that matter, aren't we supposed to be Asian?
 Why are we white?

 Yami: Kaiba, stop activating the race card and pay attention!

-Dream Pod 9's tabletop/strategy battle RPG Heavy Gear has this but actually addresses it in a reasonable way: two thousand-odd years prior to the "present day" of the setting, an Ice Age forced the majority of Earth's populace into the equatorial regions of the planet.
+- Dream Pod 9's tabletop/strategy battle RPG Heavy Gear has this but actually addresses it in a reasonable way: two thousand-odd years prior to the "present day" of the setting, an Ice Age forced the majority of Earth's populace into the equatorial regions of the planet.
 Over the centuries this caused various ethnic traits (as well as linguistic ones) to blend together until the original distinguishing characteristics of various races to blur to the point of unrecognizability.
 This has the added effect of making the present of the setting very much resemble the sorts of anime it resembles in genre.

-Mukokuseki is cited by M. Night Shyamalan to justify the Race Lift of characters in The Last Airbender.
+- Mukokuseki is cited by M. Night Shyamalan to justify the Race Lift of characters in The Last Airbender.
 Unfortunately, Avatar is one of the cartoons it least applies to.
 While there are some ambiguous features and rare eye colors, most Avatar characters have a generally Asian look, or Siberian Inuit in the case of the Water Tribe.
 Most tellingly, there are no blonds and a grand total of two redheads in their world.
 Considering that every major nation has real life counterparts on which they are based off of (Siberian Inuit for the Water tribe, Japanese for Fire Nation, Tibet primarily for the former Air Nation, and China for the Earth Kingdom).
-Mukokuseki is no excuse for the race lift in the ATLA adaptation given the actual races that were being used as bases for the various races in the ATLA series.
+Mukokuseki is no excuse for the race lift in the ATLA adaptation given the actual ethnic groups that were being used as bases for the various ethnic groups in the ATLA series.